There's a new SPIDER-MAN in town, and it's a wonderful thing.

 ITEM: Here's the straight-up, pilgrims: there are no such things as races.
 There is only one race, the Human Race.
 This isn't idealism, it's simply a scientific fact. > >

-This may sound like idealism, but it is also a smack-exact scientific fact, Jack.
+This may sound like idealism, but it is actually a smack-exact scientific fact, Jack.

 Races don't exist, but racism does.
 Racism is the belief in races, and justifying acting badly to others because of it.
-That's very real, even if it is as stupid as we could possibly be. > I would've skipped all this as a given, effendi, but all the articles -whether pro or con- about Miles prove that the bulk of us still haven't grasped this.
+The results of that mistaken belief are very real, even if it is as stupid as we could possibly be. > I would've skipped all this as a given, effendi, but all the articles -whether pro or con- about Miles prove that the bulk of us still haven't grasped this.

-Repeat.
-When you say 'bi-racial', you're being double-dumb.
+Repeat: When you say 'bi-racial' or 'mixed-race', you're being double-dumb.
 Like bubble gum.